subu2017/Java-Selenium/code/carrierincentives/Readme.md

 - This will download all the selenium jars in your machine.

-## How to connect to a firefox browser ?

 ## How to connect to a chrome browser ?

 ### Where to download chrome driver?